110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 Instructor(s): M. Renneker, E. Jamison Prerequisite(s): None

-Restrictions: Enrollment is restricted to 4th year medical students (but on special request, could include a 3rd year student, including from the UC Berkeley/UCSF Joint Medical Program) Activities: Block Elective
+Restrictions: Enrollment is restricted to 4th year medical students (but on special request, could include a 3rd year student, including from the UC Berkeley/UCSF Joint Medical Program) Activities: Direct - Clinical Experience/Patient Contact

 A 2 week block elective for medical students to gain family medicine-based advocacy experience and clinical research skills.
 This curriculum will better equip them to help patients and families dealing with complex and life-threatening conditions who are seeking optimum care, or care that falls outside what is provided by standard medical practices.

-Instructor(s): C. Kripke, G. Collins-Bride Prerequisite(s): Successful completion of 3rd year predoctoral medical coursework.
+Instructor(s): C. Kripke Prerequisite(s): Successful completion of 3rd year predoctoral medical coursework.

 Restrictions: UCSF Students only; 4th year predoctoral medical students.
-Activities: Clinical Clerkship
+Activities: Direct - Clinical Experience/Patient Contact

 UCSF Students will be mentored by a clinician who provides care to medically fragile patients with developmental disabilities in the community.
 Services will be delivered in a number of settings, including group homes, clinics, and community sites.
 Students will partner with a community agency and self advocates to complete a health promotion or resource development project.
 Participants will develop skills in working with teams.
 Activities and placements will be designed based on interests.

 Restrictions: This course is restricted to students in their final year of the PRIME-US program.
-Activities: Lecture, Seminar, Project
+Activities: Direct - Lecture, Direct - Seminar, Direct - Project, Student - Lecture, Student - Seminar, Student - Project

 Students taking this course will review the core principles and practices of underserved care, acquire new leadership skills, and work together on community-based projects.
 As the culminating curriculum for PRIME-US, this course provides students with an opportunity to reconnect with their peers, renew their commitment to underserved care, and build a foundation for future leadership roles.

-140.30 Advanced Family Medicine Clerkship in Ambulatory Care (6 units) Fall, Winter, Spring, Summer
+140.30 Advanced Ambulatory Care Clerkship (6 units) Fall, Winter, Spring, Summer

 Restrictions: Must have basic skills in providing primary care and preventive care in an outpatient setting.
-Activities: Clinical Clerkship
+Activities: Direct - Clinical Experience/Patient Contact

 In this advanced elective in Family Medicine, students function as interns and assume a high level of responsibility in providing primary, preventive and acute care in an outpatient setting.

-140.35 Advanced Ambulatory Family Med Clerkship/SF Free Clinic (6 units) Fall, Winter, Spring, Summer
+140.35 Advanced Ambulatory Care Clerkship - SF Free Clinic (6 units) Fall, Winter, Spring, Summer

 140.40 Advanced Inpatient Clerkship (6 units) Fall, Winter, Spring, Summer

 Restrictions: To enroll in this course, you must also have contacted Dr Vener and let her know that you are considering Family Medicine residency.
-Activities: Block Elective
+Activities: Direct - Clinical Experience/Patient Contact

 The Family Medicine Inpatient Service at SFGH employs a family medicine approach to the care of hospitalized adult patients with diverse medical problems.
 Students function as members of the multidisciplinary inpatient team at a junior intern level.
 Students review their patients with the attending daily.
 Teaching rounds are held daily and include weekly behavioral science and radiology rounds in addition to interactive small group teaching on core inpatient medicine topics.